GK: Lev Yashin (USSR)

 FW: Viktor Ponedelnik (USSR)

-The first player to be called up to the Soviet Union national team while playing for a second division club, Ponedelnik justified the selection by hitting a hat-trick on his debut in a 7-1 win against Poland in May 1960.
+The first player to be called up to the Soviet Union national team while playing for a second division club (FC SKA Rostov-on-Don), Ponedelnik justified the selection by hitting a hat-trick on his debut in a 7-1 win against Poland in May 1960.
 A few weeks later he became the toast of the Soviet Union as he headed in the extra-time winning goal in the UEFA European Championship final.
-Ponedelnik amassed a total of 20 goals in his 29 international appearances before being forced into premature retirement at 29.
+Ponedelnik (which translates as Sunday) amassed a total of 20 goals in his 29 international appearances before being forced into premature retirement at 29.

 FW: Dragoslav Šekularac (Yugoslavia)

-A maverick inside-forward whose showman skills made him a celebrity footballer in Yugoslavia during the 1950s and 1960s, Šekularac spent the bulk of his career with Belgrade giants FK Crvena zvezda before exporting his talents to West Germany and Colombia.
-A debutant at 18, the 1960 UEFA European Championship proved to be a particular highlight though he was also present at the World Cups of 1958 and 1962.
+A maverick inside-forward whose showman skills made him a celebrity footballer in Yugoslavia during the 1950s and 1960s, Šekularac spent the bulk of his career with Belgrade giants FK Crvena zvezda (he is one of five individuals in their hall of fame) before exporting his talents to West Germany and Colombia.
+A debutant at 18, the 1960 UEFA European Championship proved to be a particular highlight though he was also present at the FIFA World Cups of 1958 and 1962.
+His popularity was such that he starred in a 1962 full-length movie, Šeki snima, pazi se.

 FW: Borivoje Kostić (Yugoslavia)